 Vincent van Gogh’s love life was a really sad one.
-Here we have a look at the list of artist’s lovers which is full of unsuccessful romances and rejections.
-This is the tragic story of Vincent van Gogh and his lovers, I’m really sorry that none of these stories will have a happy ending!
+The list of the artist’s lovers is full of unsuccessful romances and rejections.
+This is the tragic story of Vincent van Gogh and his lovers, I’m really sorry there will be no happy ending.

-Van Gogh’s choice of women was unconventional.
-Risen by the strict, protestant pastor-father, throughout his life he oscillated between his respect for women as chaste, unattainable creatures and his need for intimacy with women that were considered unsuitable.
-In most of the cases, women he fell in love with were much older than him.
+Van Gogh‘s choice of women was unconventional.
+Raised by a strict, protestant, pastor-father, throughout his life he oscillated between his respect for women as chaste, unattainable creatures, and his need for intimacy with women who were considered unsuitable.
+In most of the cases, the women he fell in love with were much older than him.

 The young Vincent proposed to three women: Caroline Haanebeek in 1872, Eugénie Loyer in 1873, and Kee Vos-Stricker in 1881.
 Van Gogh was born in 1853 – so when he proposed for the first time, he was only 19 years old.
 All three women turned him down.

 Caroline and her sister Annet were Vincent’s second cousins on his mother’s side.
 His love for Caroline went unrequited and she married another guy.
-At the same time, Annet became a sweetheart of Theo, but she fell ill and died.
+At the same time, Annet became a sweetheart of Theo (Vincent’s younger brother), but she fell ill and died.

-Eugénie Loyer was a 19-year-old daughter of a principal of boys’ school and Vincent’s landlady, while the artist was living in London.
+Eugénie Loyer was the 19-year-old daughter of a principal of a boys’ school and Vincent’s landlady while the artist was living in London.
 The principal rented him a room, when Vincent was taken on as a trainee in 1873 at Goupil art dealers.
-Vincent and Eugénie got on ‘like brother and sister’, but nothing more happened: Eugénie was secretly engaged to Samuel Plowman who used to live in a rented room before van Gogh.
+Vincent and Eugénie got on ‘like brother and sister’, but nothing more happened; Eugénie was secretly engaged to Samuel Plowman, who used to live in a rented room before van Gogh.
 Vincent became melancholic and withdrawn, and began to act strangely.